-The food spiciness study aims to determine the impact of capsaicin on thickness discrimination of soups (chicken flavor and spicy).
-For this study we are looking for at least 40 subjects.
-The study will start from November 9th (2020) to January 30th (2021).
+The food spiciness study aims to determine the impact of oral burn on oral processing behaviour of solid foods (burger patty and curried rice).
+For this study we are looking for at least 50 subjects.
+The study will start from May 3 (2021) to June 30th (2021).

 What's in return?